Just made it to a few sessions this year at South by Southwest, but they were good ones. If you’d like to catch up, here are the notes I took:

 Stemen would love to get rid of the idea that everything needs to fit into a hierarchy.
 [I love this idea, but I also still struggle with getting people to understand the need for organization, finadability and even the customer experience — never mind getting them to go beyond hierarchy.]

 Schleicher: Still absolutely essential to visit real users and see their spaces or places.
-Did work for Ford and visited customers…and their cars.
+Did work for Ford and visited customers…and their cars, trying to value a classic car, according to research, more than 70% of total classic car trades happen in private, 20% are done in classic car auctions and the rest of them are processed in dealerships.
 Made very effective decisions for the website based on knowing how real people used their cars.

 Question from the audience: Does the panel expect all IAs will have to have development skills in the future?